jeronangell/Habit-Wars/README.md

     }

 ## Motivation
-the reason I created this program? is because at times I feel that I have a low amount of motivation to do tasks.
-Like take a shower eat clean or any other task that is needed in the day so I decided that I would create a game that would help you improve your life, and hear it is sort of.
-Though it needs a lot of work.
+The reason I created this program is to help myself and others to get and stay motivated to acomplish there short and long turm goals.
+Far to oftin I just want to watch youtube or play videogames and I am hoping this game can help harnis my adictive personality.

 ## Installation
-Clone my repository than in eclipse create a new Java project and make HabitWarsCode java directory open the src folder then the start package then start.Java. and hit-run BorderPane main = new BorderPane();
+Clone my repository than in eclipse create a new Java project and make HabitWarsCode the directory open the src folder then the start package then start.Java. and hit-run BorderPane main = new BorderPane();
         Pane root = new Pane();